 Finally, we will address the underlying issue causing sensitivity.
-For instance, if teeth are damaged due to night grinding, we will create you a mouthguard to wear while you sleep.
+For instance, if teeth are damaged due to night grinding, we will create a mouthguard or you to wear while you sleep.
 If you have tooth decay, you will receive a filling.

 General Dentistry Services